-The introduction of other standards, amendments and interpretations that are mandatory as from 1 January 2021 had no effect on the 2021 financial statements.
+The introduction of other standards, amendments and interpretations that are mandatory as from 1 January 2022 had no effect on the financial statements as at 31 December 2022.

-BNP Paribas Fortis did not early adopt any of the new standards, amendments, and interpretations adopted by the European Union, when the application in 2021 was optional.
+BNP Paribas Fortis did not early adopt any of the new standards, amendments, and interpretations adopted by the European Union, when the application in 2022 was optional.